Premik/blender_rhubarb_lipsync_ng/dev.md

 ## Todo

 ### High
-* Generally doesn't make sense to have both normal actions and shape-key action in the same mappings.
-On on armature should be always normal action.
-On mesh shape-keys (if normal action is still needed perhaps parenting an empty could be used: verify)
 * Baking - round to whole frames when not sub-frames visible
 * Add start- end frame properties to the MappingItem.
 So NLA clips can clip a frame range from a longer action (i.e.to support face-it style)
 * Mapping wizards
   * Clear - will remove the mapping (delete from the object completly?)
   * Auto-it
   * By name - More instances (alow user defined) - will map action by matching name patterns (should provide some placeholder/expansions in the expression for objectName, etc)
+- Add down-arrow icon to Action buttons
+- Test bake normal and shape-key actions at the same time

 ### Normal
 * extended shapes- seems they are generated even when disabled -check
-* Bake warning, 'G,H,X` not mapped even when use-extended shapes is disabled
 * Mapping - integration with FaceIt - auto-populate mapping from rig expressions or shapekeys
+  - try corrective shape-keys
+  -

 ### Low